-In the business of interior design, project management and accounting procedures are closely intertwined with an important sequential dynamic that is ongoing throughout a project.
-Once a project begins, so does a continuous process of ordering materials and furniture, tracking the production and shipment of such, and collecting payments — all of which occur in a prescribed sequence that must be properly managed to keep the project funded and operating on schedule.
-Design Manager organizes your project data into a graphic tree so that you can facilitate complicated sequential processes with clarity.
-QuickBooks is not capable of organizing your data for you, so all of the project management falls on you.
+When it comes to interior design business management, project management and accounting processes are closely intertwined with an important sequential dynamic throughout a project.
+Once a project begins, so does a continuous exercise of ordering materials and furniture, tracking the production and shipment of such, and collecting payments — all of which occur in a prescribed sequence that must be properly managed to keep the project funded and operating on schedule.
+What’s more, every interior design business has its own proprietary spin on the interior design business model, so any support tools used to facilitate operations must be customizable.

 Additionally, interior designers have a much more complicated billing structure than most other businesses.
-Compare the billing structure to that of the earlier mentioned marketing company, which typically charges clients by a singular metric, such as time.
-The interior design business model, by contrast, includes several streams of revenue as designers not only charge for their time, but also earn a portion of revenue from the materials and furniture they acquire for a client.
+Compared to, say, a marketing company, which typically charges clients by a singular metric, the interior design business model includes several streams of revenue and fee structures, as designers not only charge for their time, but also earn a portion of revenue from the materials and furniture they acquire for a client.

 Interior Design Business Models Demand Adaptability

 Interior design businesses are also unique in that they rely on several external parties to create their finished products.
 While a marketing professional has complete control over her idea, an interior designer relies on a larger network of specialists to turn her idea into a built environment.
-One project might require working with electrical engineers, construction contractors, and plumbing specialists in addition to furniture and fixture vendors, and it is your job to stay in step with everything they do that will affect your finished product.
-The interior design business model demands flexibility, scalability, and adaptability to accommodate projects with a wide range of scope so that you are never compromised, no matter how many balls you have in the air.
-Design Manager provides a common portal for you and your employees to view and enter information, which makes it easy to stay on top of everything.
-Also, users and data are unlimited, so you can keep your entire team informed of each and every detail.
+One project might require working with architects, electrical engineers, construction contractors, and plumbing specialists in addition to furniture and fixture vendors, and it is your job to stay in step with everything they do that will affect your finished product.
+Julia Mastandrea, Chief Operating Officer of of W Design says,

 Design Manager is flexible enough to allow steps to be skipped when appropriate.
-For example, if you choose not to issue a proposal or collect a deposit from a trusted, long-time client, you can skip these steps in Design Manager and move right to creating a purchase order to the vendor and then an invoice for your client.
+For example, if you choose not to issue a proposal or collect a deposit from a trusted, long-time client, you can skip these steps in Design Manager and move right to creating a purchase order and then an invoice.

-Presentation is key: Create Professional, Branded Documents for Clients
+Presentation is Key: Create Professional, Branded Documents for Clients

 Lastly, as an interior designer, everything you present to clients must be visually pleasing, down to the paperwork.
-Consistent graphic design is essential to your branding, but can be tricky to incorporate into spreadsheets, purchase orders, and invoices.
-Also, the documents presented to clients often include multiple images, which must be manually inserted into spreadsheets or documents generated by QuickBooks.
-Having a tool to automatically generate these documents using branded, easy-to-read templates not only saves time but ensures a consistent and professional experience for clients.
+Consistent graphic design is essential to your branding, but can be tricky to incorporate into spreadsheets, purchase orders, and invoices without spending several hours in graphic design software customizing each document.
+Also, the documents presented to clients often include multiple images, which must be manually inserted into Microsoft Excel spreadsheets or any documents generated by QuickBooks.
+Having a tool to automatically generate these documents using branded, easy-to-read templates not only saves time, but ensures a consistent and professional experience for clients.

 With such a complex business model of intersecting project management and accounting processes, it’s no wonder you need business tools that are designed to address your industry-specific needs.
 After all, your passion is designing spaces, so the more you can count on software such as Design Manager to keep your business in check, the more time and energy you can devote to doing what you love.